- Dante’s technique of rapid recontextualization, here applied to Francesca’s story

 And there is he who, over injury received, resentful, for revenge grows greedy and, angrily, seeks out another’s harm.

-[32] In this definition anger is provoked by injury: injury triggers shame, onta (“aonti”), and shame in turn triggers desire for vengeance, vendetta.
-Dante’s definition of anger — a vice that afflicts all humanity — is thus profoundly embedded in Florentine culture.
+[32] Anger in Purgatorio 17 is defined as injury that triggers shame and offense, which in turn triggers desire for vengeance.
+Dante’s definition of a vice, anger, that afflicts all humanity could thus not be more profoundly and precisely embedded in Florentine culture.

 [35] The moral indictment of Florence and its citizens continues in the next part of the dialogue, where Dante asks Ciacco to tell him of the whereabouts in the afterlife of specific great Florentine citizens of the generation before his: “Farinata e ’l Tegghiaio, che fuor sì degni, / Iacopo Rusticucci, Arrigo e ’l Mosca” (Farinata and Tegghiaio, who were so worthy, Iacopo Rusticucci, Arrigo, and Mosca [Inf.
 6.79-80]).
 These are citizens whom Dante-pilgrim here describes as having had “minds bent toward the good”: “ch’a ben far puoser li ’ngegni” (Inf.
 6.81).

-[36] Shockingly, Ciacco replies that these Florentines are among the blackest souls of hell: “Ei son tra l’anime più nere” (They are among the blackest souls [Inf.
+[35] Shockingly, Dante-pilgrim is wrong in his assessment of his fellow citizens, for Ciacco replies that these Florentines are among the blackest souls of hell: “Ei son tra l’anime più nere” (They are among the blackest souls [Inf.
 6.85]).
-Ciacco’s condemnation of citizens whom the pilgrim considers exemplary of good work — “ben far” in verse 81 — is a confirmation of the moral depravity of Florence.
+Ciacco’s condemnation of citizens whom the pilgrim considers exemplary of good work — “ben far” in verse 81 — is a stunning confirmation of the moral depravity of Florence.

 [37] The term “ben far” will recur as a description of Dante’s own contributions to Florence in another canto that deals with Florentine civic virtue, or the lack thereof, the canto of Brunetto Latini, Inferno 15.
 Brunetto tells Dante that he would have supported Dante’s “opera” (work [Inf.
 15.60]) had he lived, and he characterizes Dante’s own actions with the same phrase, “ben far”, that in Inferno 6 is used for the great but damned Florentines: “ti si farà, per tuo ben far, nimico” ([the Florentine people] for your good deeds, will be your enemy [Inf.
 15.64]).
 But whereas Dante remembers and honors the ben far of the previous generation, his own ben far will be rejected by his fellow citizens in his lifetime.